eddiethedean/sparkforge/docs/hello_world.rst

 Step-by-Step Debugging
 ----------------------

-One of SparkForge's powerful features is the ability to execute individual steps for debugging:
+One of PipelineBuilder's powerful features is the ability to execute individual steps for debugging:

 .. code-block:: python